ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 Only respondents present in both the target and predictive period and the same imputation class can form a matched pair.

+By default, the method will consider all responders when finding matched pairs for growth ratio calculations.
+However, the method must also accept an optional expression for filtering responders as there are specific requirements for the data that should be used when calculating imputation links.
+If provided, link calculations will only consider responders matching this filter (in addition to the conditions described above).
+This filter will only apply to link calculations.

+Trimming (section 6.1.3) should remove any influential growth ratios.
+ However, if some remain after trimming, then filtering could be used to remove these known influential growth ratios.
+This would require the method to run twice.
+First to identify the influential growth ratios and second, to run the method again with the filter applied.

+Note, filtering applies to specific contributors in specific reference periods.
+If a contributors' record is excluded for the target period, then by design it will also be excluded for the predictive period when using forwards or backwards imputation as a matched pair will not be found.

 #### 6.1.2 Growth Ratio Calculations